||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 Susan nodded and peeled herself from her soaking overcoat.
 Her sense of relief at shedding the coat was marred upon discovering that her jacket and skirt beneath were not much drier.
-She took her dripping coat to the line of hooks on the wall by the door and hung it on the peg nearest the electric fan heater whirring noisily on the floor below.
+She took her dripping coat to the hooks on the wall by the door and hung it on the peg nearest where the fan heater whirred noisily on the floor.

 “It’s not too close, is it?” the receptionist asked anxiously.

 Susan glanced at her coat.
 It was not touching the heater so she assumed it was safe enough.
-The growing pool of water beneath, creeping inexorably towards the electric heater, suggested consequences she decided were not her problem.
+The growing pool of water beneath where it hung, creeping inexorably towards the electric heater, suggested consequences she decided were not her problem.

 “I think it’s okay,” she reassured him.

 The young man picked up the telephone on his desk.
 “Please, take a seat.
 I’ll let Doctor Mordussen know you’ve arrived.”